4th-ATechnologies/ZDCSyncable/README.md

 ## Motivation

 **Merge conflicts happen**.
 If you've ever used git before, you know it well.
 And solving a merge conflict requires knowing what was changed.
-The same is true within your data model.
+The same is true with your data model.